-The Trust's principal sources of liquidity are its revenues from oil and gas royalties, lease rentals and receipts of interest and principal payments on the notes receivable arising from its sales of land.
+The Trust's principal sources of liquidity are its revenues from oil and gas royalties, easements and sundry income, and land sales.
 In the past, these sources have generated more than adequate amounts of cash to meet the Trust's needs and, in the opinion of management, should continue to do so in the foreseeable future.